CharlieEtienne/Google-Text-to-Speech-to-mp3/README.md

 3. Follow [these steps](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries) to configure and activate your api and credentials

-4. Update the path to your credentials json file in `process.php`
+4. Copy the content of your credentials file into `credentials.json`